Protect What Matters Most

 You’d do anything to protect your loved ones, right?
 Of course you would.
 Having a will is an essential way to safeguard their interests.
 Plus, you’ll save them added uncertainty, stress, and expenses, too.

 What if we told you there’s a way to write your will for FREE online in under 20 minutes?
 Go to freewill.com to get started today.
-August is National Make-A-Will Month, so it’s the perfect time to check this off your to do list and protect what matters most.
+August is National Make-A-Will Month and October 21-27 is National Estate Planning Awareness Week.
+Now is the perfect time to check this off your to do list and protect what matters most.

 Whether you’re 18 or 80, you need a will.
 Not sure?
 Check out these reasons why you do and find out why 10 popular myths don’t hold up.